noony-serverless/noony-docs/noony-doc/authentication/TokenValidatorFactory-AuthenticationMiddleware-Integration.md

+---
+title: Token Validation
-# TokenValidatorFactory with AuthenticationMiddleware Integration
+description: Using TokenValidatorFactory with AuthenticationMiddleware for enterprise-grade authentication
+sidebar_position: 4
+---

+# Token Validation Integration

 This guide demonstrates how to use the `TokenValidatorFactory` with the `AuthenticationMiddleware` to create reusable, enterprise-grade authentication for your handlers.